Are Menopause Supplements Effective?￼

 What Supplements for Menopause Symptoms are Available?

-The most widely studied of herbal remedies.
+Black cohosh is the most widely studied of herbal remedies.
 The studies have produced mixed results, although some women report black cohosh has helped them.
 There is some concern that blue cohosh (not black cohosh) may be associated with liver damage.
 It is not known for sure if blue cohosh actually causes liver damage.
 Black cohosh also interacts with many prescribed medications and should not be used at the same time as other herbs.
 According to the National Center for Complementary and Alternative Medicine, some commercial black cohosh products have been found to contain the wrong herb or to contain mixtures of black cohosh and other herbs that are not listed on the label.

 This herb has had no consistent or conclusive evidence in controlled studies that it was found to reduce hot flashes.
 As with black cohosh, some women claim that red clover has helped them.
 Studies report few side effects and no serious health problems with use.
 But studies in animals have raised concerns that red clover might have harmful effects on hormone-sensitive tissue.